dentproject/testing/docs/CI_Automation/README.md

       - New test that wants to use the same testbeds will go to the Waiting folder
       - Testbed usage is first-come first-server
       - Self recovery
-        - Locked testbeds are verifyed if they're actively in used.
+        - Locked testbeds are verified if they're actively in used.
 The PID is checked.
         - If not in used, the CI framework will unlock the testbeds so other test could use it